Blockchain technologies entered the trough of disillusionment in 2016, but 2017 will be brighter

 Not exactly.
 In fact, this is what should be expected when you are dealing with technology that radically innovates and transforms something as important as the financial system.
 Or, in the framework of the much-noted Gartner Hype Cycle, bitcoin has passed the so-called Peak of Inflated Expectations, where “early publicity produces a number of success stories — often accompanied by scores of failures.
 Some companies take action; many do not.”

-Instead, the block chain industry is moving into the Trough of Disillusionment, marked by waning interest “as experiments and implementations fail to deliver.”
-During this time, many will fail and exit the market, while those who survive, will continue to enjoy market success, secure investment dollars and march forward along a path to widespread market adoption.
+Instead, the blockchain industry is moving into the Trough of Disillusionment, marked by waning interest “as experiments and implementations fail to deliver.”
+During this time, many will fail and exit the market, while those that survive will continue to enjoy market success, secure investment dollars and march forward along a path to widespread market adoption.

-Thus, we are exactly where we should be in the lifecycle of an emerging technology with such widespread potential for impact.
+Thus, we are exactly where we should be in the life cycle of an emerging technology with such widespread potential for impact.

 When I look out at 2017, I do see some shifts ahead in the market.